SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 Fixed Trench translations.

 == Upgrade notice ==

+= v2.2.4 =
+A new button as appared on the bottom of SQweb plugin, if a bug appared when you used SQweb, try use it, if don't work, contact us.

 = v2.1.0 =
 If you previously used SQweb with WordPress Super Cache, you must delete sqweb.php in the plugins directory of WP Super Cache.